-With the future of the wedding industry still the subject of much discussion, and reality hitting that we’ll be tackling coronavirus ‘well into 2021’ we explore what weddings after Covid-19 might look like in the long run.
+With weddings back in full swing, but the reality hitting that we’ll be facing the effects of coronavirus well into 2022, we explore what weddings after Covid-19 might look like in the long run.

 It’s no secret the wedding industry is one that’s been hit particularly hard by the global coronavirus pandemic.
-However, as small wedding ceremonies are able to take place, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.
+However, with wedding ceremonies now able to take place, there’s greater speculation than ever over what weddings after Covid-19 will look like in the months and years to come.

-While some suppliers readily adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be adjusted to a life of hen parties and wedding planning over Zoom, the future of the wedding industry will look in the next few years remains an uncertain topic.
+While some suppliers readily adapted to the ‘new normal’ with the likes of virtual bridal appointments and online venue tours, and brides-to-be adjusted to a life of hen parties and wedding planning over Zoom, the future of how the wedding industry will look in the next few years remains an uncertain topic.

 Wedding Planning After Covid-19

-Whether you’ve already had to postpone or cancel your wedding, or your partner proposed in lockdown, making headway on your wedding plans whilst we’re in the midst of a pandemic is unlikely to be a walk in the park.
+Whether you had to postpone your wedding or your partner proposed in lockdown, making headway on your wedding plans was unlikely to be a walk in the park.

-Inevitably, the wedding industry will look very different to how it did before the days of coronavirus and lockdown, and unfortunately, you may find yourself without a number of your suppliers as small businesses struggle to stay afloat.
+Inevitably, the wedding industry will look very different to how it did before the days of coronavirus and lockdown, and unfortunately, you may still find yourself without a number of your suppliers as small businesses struggle to stay afloat.

 Wedding planners, however, may see a rise in business as the emotional strain of having to negotiate with suppliers and venues in a strained economy proves too much for brides-to-be to bear on their own.

 “It will be more important than ever to communicate with and confide in your wedding planner,” says wedding planner Isabelle Jones.